taublast/FastPopups/README.md

 ## Gestures

 When `CloseWhenBackgroundIsClicked` is set to `true` then tapping somewhere where gestures are not user-handled will close your popup.
+You can override `OnBackgroundClicked` to return false to block closing.

 ## Anchor Positioning